Play Store Application link β Java to .NET in 9 Steps – App on Google Play

 AppSettings.json

-In C#, configuration settings are typically stored in an appsettings.json
+In C#, configuration settings are typically stored in an appsettings.json file.

-This is analogous to application.properties
+This is analogous to application.properties or application.yml in Spring Boot.

-Example appsettings.json
+Example appsettings.json:

 {